collocations.org

 Collocations for reduction - noun

-The changes may result in a greater reduction in employee numbers than we had previously expected. | a sale with massive reductions on selected items
+The changes may result in a greater reduction in employee numbers than we had previously expected.

 A small percentage reduction in the cost of materials would mean a significant increase in profit.

-capital, cost, debt, deficit, expenditure, pay, price, tariff, tax, wage | emission, noise, pollution, waste | weight | staff | arms, troop
+cost, debt, deficit, pay, price, tariff, tax, wage

-VERB + REDUCTION
+VERB + reduction

 achieve, make, secure

-The government has found it difficult to make real reductions in government spending. | Every effort is made to secure the highest possible reduction in casualties.
+The government has found it difficult to make real reductions in spending.

 cause, lead to, make, produce, result in